 And lest you think that socially responsible investing is a new fad, you would be wrong.
 The concept actually dates back to biblical times, when Jewish law mandated ethical investing.
 In the U.S., the Methodists—in the 18th century—were advised to resist investing in companies manufacturing liquor or tobacco products or promoting gambling.
 Today, many religions advocate some sort of socially responsible investing, but the idea has expanded well beyond religious teachings.

 In the 1960s—the Vietnam War era—protesters called on universities to cease investing in defense contractors.
 As the antiapartheid movement in the late 1960s and early 1970s geared up, there was a global outcry to halt investing in South Africa, and that led to the establishment of the first SRI fund—Pax World Fund, created in 1971.

 The concept has evolved to include companies that fight against climate change, advocate renewable resources, want to create a more equitable world, eschew ‘sin’ stocks (gambling, alcohol, tobacco, guns, even marijuana), and those that promote ethical work practices, a diverse Board of Directors, and gender equality.

 How to Invest in ESG

-According to Cerulli Associates, 26% of the $46.6 trillion in total assets under management are now invested in socially responsible investments.
-You can see in the graph below the growth of the category—SRI expanded by 38% just from 2016-2018.
+According to U.S. SIF Foundation, 33% of the $51.4 trillion in total assets under management are now invested in socially responsible investments.
+You can see in the graph below the growth of the category—SRI expanded by 42% just from 2018-2020.

-Alternative ESG assets (as of the end of last year) had grown to $588 billion, with 780 funds (venture capital and private equity funds, property funds and REITs, and hedge funds) focused on SRI.
-There were 69 ETFs and 636 mutual funds dedicated to this category.
+Alternative ESG assets (as of the end of 2020) had grown to $716 billion (venture capital and private equity funds, property funds and REITs, and hedge funds) focused on SRI.

 Socially responsible investments can also be very focused, for example, in the renewables/clean energy sectors, which cover: